Initiation of Arbitration Procedure Sample Clauses

 Initiation of Arbitration Procedure.
 Any party may initiate an Arbitration Procedure to resolve an Arbitrable Matter by sending a statement of no more than three (3) pages to the other party setting forth the dispute giving rise to the Arbitrable Matter and the party’s basis for contending that the matter is subject to Arbitration (the “Dispute Notice”).
 The other party may submit within five (5) days a responsive statement of no more than five (5) pages contending that the dispute is not subject to this Arbitration Procedure or raising such other disputes it wishes to be determined in that Arbitration Procedure, which questions shall be promptly determined by the Umpire.

 Initiation of Arbitration Procedure.
-A request for the establishment of an arbitration panel shall be made in writing to the contact point of the Party complained against.
-The complaining Party shall identify in its request the specific measure or other matter at issue, whether consultations have been held and a summary of the legal basis of the complaint in a manner sufficient to present the problem clearly.
+The request for the establishment of an arbitration panel shall be made in writing to the Party complained against.
+The complaining Party shall identify in its request the specific measure at issue, and explain how such measure constitutes a breach of the applicable provisions of the Agreement referred to in Article 16.2 (Scope) in a manner sufficient to present the legal basis for the complaint clearly.

 Related to Initiation of Arbitration Procedure